Botanical Name: Physalis pruinosa

 Variety Information: ½" yellow fruit inside a papery husk

 When to Sow Outside: 2 to 4 weeks after your average last frost date, and when soil temperature is at least 60°F.

 When to Start Inside: RECOMMENDED.
 4 to 6 weeks before your average last frost date.
 Ideal soil temperature for germination is 80°–85°F.

 Seed Spacing: A group of 3 seeds every 18"

 Row Spacing: 36"

 Thinning: When 2" tall, thin to 1 every 18"

-Harvesting: Fruit is at its sweetest when it falls to the ground (hence the name, ground cherry) and has turned from light yellow to golden yellow.
+Harvesting: Fruit is at its sweetest when it falls to the ground (hence the name, ground cherry) and has turned to a warm golden yellow.
 If the color of the fallen fruit is still light yellow, bring them indoors to ripen in their husks at room temperature.